sc3/crime-punishment/content/index_rail.md

 <table>
 <tr>
     <th>Open</th>
-    <td>A good portion of the crime incident data is available to the public, inluding fields like date, hundred block of occurrence, whether or not an arrest was made, seriousness of the crime (IUCR), and about two weeks afterwards, (sometimes) the coordinates of the incident.</td>
+    <td>A good portion of the crime incident data is available to the public, including fields like date, hundred block of occurrence, whether or not an arrest was made, seriousness of the crime (IUCR), and about two weeks afterwards, (sometimes) the coordinates of the incident.</td>
 </tr>
 <tr>
     <th>FOIA</th>
-    <td>Most of the rest of the crime incident data can be obtained through a FOI request, inluding age, race and other personally identifying information, whether injury resulted, relationships involved, and info about the responding officer.</td>
+    <td>Most of the rest of the crime incident data can be obtained through a FOIA request, including age, race and other personally identifying information, whether injury resulted, relationships involved, and info about the responding officer.</td>
 </tr>
 <tr>
     <th>Unavailable</th>